 They don’t just send out the call sheet each night.
 They follow up, talk to people in person, and work overtime to make sure that everyone is on the same page.

 They know and remember the unique needs and strengths of their cast & crew: who is reliable in a crisis, who needs extra down time, and who has severe food allergies.
 They are also aware of the stresses placed on production leadership and work make the production office a safe haven where clear thinking can happen and good decisions are made.

 They are not in charge, but they are in charge of communicating what the people in charge said.
 Let’s be real, it’s a tough job.
 They need to be strong enough to delegate and communicate clearly, but humble enough to swallow their own opinion and support the decisions of production leadership.

-They should always being seeking to bring order to the chaos around them.
+They should always be seeking to bring order to the chaos around them.
 The creative process naturally creates a sense of chaos, but the 2nd AD is designed to counterbalance that chaos.
 They should always be looking for new ways to be more organized.
-Like a game or a hobby, they should always be thinking “they way we did it was good, but this new system would be better!”
+Like a game or a hobby, they should always be thinking “the way we did it was good, but this new system would be better!”

 Willing to delegate

 They can’t do it all, so they have to be willing to ask for help and delegate tasks to productions assistants and interns.
 They know that there are no awards for overworked martyrs who won’t delegate or ask for help.
 They also know that delegation stretches and empowers those who are coming up behind them and helps to make all of us better and stronger.